suyashmahar/suyash-thesis/Chapters/background.typ

   image("../Figures/Background/CXL-scenario-thesis.svg", width: 80%)
 ) <fig:bg-cxl-shared-memory>\

 Using CXL 3.0+, multiple hosts can can connect to the same CXL-attached memory expander or pool.
-This enables multiple hosts to share the same region of memory and access it coherently without explicity software-based synchonization.
+This enables multiple hosts to share the same region of memory and access it coherently without explicit software-based synchonization.

 @fig:bg-cxl-shared-memory shows an example of how CXL 3.0-based shared memory could be deployed in a datacenter.
 A small collection of hosts (a pod) are connected using CXL 3.0 and can access a shared region of memory, while beyond a pod, hosts communicate over traditional networks like RDMA.